Practice uncomfortable social situations with VR

 VR stands for Virtual Reality, or virtual reality in Norwegian.
 VR allows users to experience virtual situations in three dimensions using VR glasses.
 The glasses have screens in the entire field of vision and motion sensors that give the user a feeling of being present in the simulated environment.
 This allows us to use VR to provide the same exposure training as one could do "in real life".

-Our VR solution has been developed in close collaboration with our psychologists and people with social anxiety.
-All of our VR-qualified psychologists have themselves practiced social situations in VR, and can recommend scenarios and how the clients can proceed to make the VR training most appropriate.
+Our VR solution has been developed in close collaboration with our psychologists and people-lovers who will be safer in situations at work.
+All our VR-qualified psychologists have themselves practiced social situations in VR, and can recommend scenarios and how to proceed to get the most out of the VR training.

 Tailor your VR training

-You yourself get the opportunity to adapt the VR scenarios to make them even more relevant to you.
-Choose how the atmosphere at the party should be, which position you have applied for in the job interview, or upload your presentation and present in front of a full auditorium in VR.
+You yourself get the opportunity to adapt the situations, so that they become even more relevant to you.
+For example, you can choose which position you have applied for in the job interview, or upload your presentation and present in front of a full auditorium in VR.

 Frequently asked questions